Department of Biochemistry

 Michelle Y. Fry (2015)

 Michelle is making a constitutive dimer from tetrameric Apicomplexan lactate dehydrogenases.

-Joe is figuring out how Plasmodium falsciparum lactate dehydrogenase has such strong specificity for its substrate.
+Joe helped figure out how Plasmodium falsciparum lactate dehydrogenase has such strong specificity for its substrate.

 He's good at crystallizing proteins, especially ancestral 2-hydroxyacid dehydrogenases.